krishatcher/all-hands-project-1-2025Spr/README.md

 #### Size

 This allows the caller to set the size of the container to be tested and is set to 5,000 by default.
-Any valid integer can be passed to the `-size` param.
-For example, if the caller wanted to set the size of the tested container to 100,000 records, they would append ` -size 100000` to the end of the basic command, above.
+Any valid integer can be passed to the `--size` param.
+For example, if the caller wanted to set the size of the tested container to 100,000 records, they would append ` --size 100000` to the end of the basic command, above.

 #### Maximum

 This param determines the size of each string in the tested container.
 By default, this param is set to 100.
-Any valid integer can be passed to the `-maximum` param.
-A caller desiring to adjust that default value would append ` -maximum 1000` to the end of the basic command, above.
+Any valid integer can be passed to the `--maximum` param.
+A caller desiring to adjust that default value would append ` --maximum 1000` to the end of the basic command, above.

 #### Container Type

 The program provides three container types for testing: List, Dictionary, and Set.
 The 'List' type is the default container.
-Callers wishing to change this would pass the desired container type with the `-container-type` param.
-For example, using a 'dict' type would be accomplished by appending ` -container-type dict` to the basic command, above.
+Callers wishing to change this would pass the desired container type with the `--container-type` param.
+For example, using a 'dict' type would be accomplished by appending ` --container-type dict` to the basic command, above.